 The Council's current external treasury management advisors are Arlingclose Limited.
-The contract started on 5 April 2021 and is in place for an initial 3 year period.
+The contract started on 5 April 2021 and was in place for an initial 3 year period.
+A one year extension has been agreed taking the existing contract to 5 April 2025.
 The Council will ensure that the terms of their appointment and the methods by which their value is assessed are properly agreed, documented and subject to regular review.